msyamkumar/cs220-f20-projects/p12/README.md

 November 23: add DISCLAMINER to the decription of the dataset.
 The dataset we use here has been taken from the source without any modifications.
 Any current information in the world affairs, including political implications haven't been represented in this dataset accurately.
 Please consider this as a synthetic dataset and not a real-world representation of the country information.

+November 25: q20: The column names should be consistent with the original `capitals.json`.

 **Find any issues?** Report to us:

 - ZACHARY JOHN BAKLUND <baklund@wisc.edu>